JPBiddle/watch-review/README.md

 ---

-- Images from
+- Images and review content from Hodinkee (https://www.hodinkee.com/)
-- Youtube guide
-- Forum post
-- Tutor Sarah
-- CleanBlog
+- CleanBlog was used as a theme to start project (https://startbootstrap.com/theme/clean-blog)
-- w3schools,
+- The Thorin and Task Manager projects from Code Institute were invaluable for assisting with creating this project
 ---

 ## Acknowledgements